temporalio/cli/temporalcli/commandsmd/commands.md

 * `--yes`, `-y` (bool) -
   Don't prompt to confirm.

-### temporal task-queue versioning delete-assignment-rule: Removes a Task Queue assignment rule
+### temporal task-queue versioning delete-assignment-rule: Removes a Task Queue assignment rule (Experimental)

 Deletes a rule identified by its index in the Task Queue's list of assignment rules.